 This completes the folder permissions configuration.

 Then the authorization request will follow, as the 'Anonymous access' option has been disabled.
-Enter the login and password for the account you want to connect to (in our example it is ivan or maria).
+Enter the login and password for the account you want to connect with (in our example, ivan or maria).

 After successful authorization, you will see the network share folders.

 When you connect with an ivan account, you will only be allowed full access to the personal ivan folder.
 If you try to upload a file or create a folder anywhere else, you will see a message that you do not have permissions.